-Coal production and development activities can be an important contributor to local jobs, labor income, and tax revenue, especially in rural communities.
-Additionally, the jobs associated with mining, including coal mining, tend to be high paying compared with other types of employment in these rural communities (see Chapter 2, Demographic and Economic Baseline Conditions, for more details on employment and labor income by industry in each state).
-However, due to a change in market conditions, there has been a recent decreasing trend in coal production.
+Although coal accounts for a small percentage of total economic contributions and employment in the local communities, the jobs associated with coal mining tend to be high paying compared with other types of employment in these rural communities (see Chapter 2, Demographic and Economic Baseline Conditions, for more details on employment and labor income by industry in each state).
 All states, except North Dakota, saw a decline in coal production from 2018 to 2022, with the largest percentage decline occurring in Colorado (with a reduction in production of about 77.9 percent over the 5-year period).
 This reduction of coal production was observed globally.
 The reduction was largely driven by the reduction in natural gas prices that increased the demand for natural gas and reduced the demand for coal (EIA 2021).8